eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 5. Under **Cpy-manager: Paths-uss**, list absolute paths of directories on USS subsystems to search for copybooks.
 The directories are searched in the order they are listed, so if two directories contain a copybook with the same member name, the one from the directory higher on the list is downloaded.
 If copybooks with the same name are found in both a mainframe data set and a USS directory, the one from the mainframe data set is downloaded.
 6. Under **Cpy-manager: Profiles**, enter the name of your Zowe Explorer profile.
 7. (Optional) Under **Cpy-manager: Copybook-extensions**, specify the file extensions used for your copybooks.
 The default supported file extensions are `.cpy` and `.copy`.
 8. (Optional) Under **Cpy-manager: Copybook-file-encoding**, specify the file encoding used in your copybooks.
+COBOL Language Support converts copybooks that it downloads from the mainframe from the specified encoding to UTF-8.
 9. Open a program or project.
    All copybooks used in the program or project which are not stored locally are downloaded from the mainframe data sets and USS directories that you specified in steps 4 and 5.
    Copybook support features are now enabled.